 Why Should You Sharpen Your Knife?

 A sharp knife is a safe knife!
-Keeping knives sharp and ready for meal prep will prevent slippage and the need for additional force while cutting simple ingredients.
+A dull blade will increase the risk of painful slips and accidents.
 Cutting your vegetables and meats with a high-quality sharpened blade will ensure the cooking process is done evenly, making your food taste even better.
-Lastly, sharpening your knives regularly when they are feeling dull will create a more consistent workflow at home in the kitchen.
+A knife edge should be smooth and sharp.
+Sharpening a knife regularly will create a healthy habit when taking care of your kitchen tools.

-Now that you know why you need your knife sharpened, it’s time to break down how to do it.
+Now it’s time to break down how to do it.
 To keep this simple and straight to the point, I have divided this article into two parts.
-One for the do-it-yourselfers who want to learn how to sharpen their knives like professionals at home; and the other for the high-quality kitchen knife users who plan on taking their knives in to be sharpened professionally.
+One is for the DIY-ers who want to learn how to sharpen their knives like professionals at home, and the other is for the high-quality kitchen knife users who plan on sending their knives to be sharpened professionally.

 There are many benefits to sharpening your knives at home and understanding the quality of your tools.
 On the other hand, taking your knives in can help save storage space in smaller kitchens and allows for perfect results from the beginning.
 We will talk about how often and the best places to take your knives if you’re in this group!